 GMR Pochanpalli Expressways Limited (the Company) is engaged in development of highways on build, operate and transfer model on annuity basis.
-This entity is a Special Purpose Vehicle which has entered into a Concession Agreement with National Highways Authority of India for carrying out the project of Design, Construction, Development, Improvement, Operation and Maintenance for rehabilitation and strengthening of existing 2-lane portion from km 367.000 (Adloor Yellareddy) to km 447.000 (Kalkallu), covering 80.745 kms, and Improvement, operation and maintenance of kms 447.000 (Kalkallu) 464.000 (Gundla Pochanpalli) covering 17.00 kms on NH-7 in the state of Andhra Pradesh, to 4 lanes under a concession on build, operate and transfer (BOT) through with private sector participation thereof.
+This entity is a Special Purpose Vehicle which has entered into a Concession Agreement with National Highways Authority of India for carrying out the project of Design, Construction, Development, Improvement, Operation and Maintenance for rehabilitation and strengthening of existing 2-lane portion from km 367.000 (Adloor Yellareddy) to km 447.000 (Kalkallu), covering 80.745 kms, and Improvement, operation and maintenance of kms 447.000 (Kalkallu) 464.000 (Gundla Pochanpalli) covering 17.00 kms on NH-7 in the state of Andhra Pradesh, to 4 lanes under a concession on build, operate and transfer (BOT) through with private sector participation thereof

 The Company is public limited company incorporated and domiciled in India and has its registered office at 25/1, Skip House, Museum Road, Bangalore, Karnataka - 560025.
-The Company has principal place of business at Toopran, Andhra Pradesh .
+The Company has principal place of business at Toopran, Andhra Pradesh.

-The Company's Holding Company is GMR Highways Limited while ultimate Holding Company is GMR Power & Urban Infra Limited /GMR Enterprises Private Limited.
+The Company's Holding Company is GMR Highways Limited while ultimate Holding Company is GMR Infrastructure Limited/GMR Enterprises Private Limited.

-The standalone financial statements of the Company for the year ended Marc 31, 2022 were authorised for issue in accordance with a resolution of the Board of Directors on April 29, 2022.
+The Financial Statements of the Company for the year ended March 31, 2021 were authorised for issue in accordance with a resolution of the Board of Directors on June 07, 2021.